-The film starts as a grainy old infomercial produced by the government of Kazakhstan, featuring Kazakh television’s greatest star, Borat Sagdiyev, as he takes us to his native village, a rural place where cars have to be drawn by horses, where they have a town rapist and farm animals share houses with their owners.
+The film begins as a grainy old infomercial produced by the government of Kazakhstan, featuring Kazakh television’s greatest star, Borat Sagdiyev, as he takes us to his native village, a rural place where cars have to be drawn by horses, where they have a town rapist and farm animals share houses with their owners.
 We get to meet Borat’s family, including his sister, “the number four prostitute in Kazakhstan” (she has the award to prove it).
 Borat explains to the viewers that his country suffers from social and economic problems, as well as Jews.
-Let’s just say that the real government of Kazakhstan was not thrilled.
+Let’s just say that this movie did not please the real government of Kazakhstan.

 There are a few familiar faces in the movie.
 Borat interviews former Republican presidential candidate Alan Keyes (but he gets off lightly) and there’s a scene with Pamela Anderson near the ending, which I’m certain Anderson was in on.
 Davitian is a great companion to Cohen.
 The brusque agent eventually engages in a fight with Borat when the reporter walks in on him masturbating to a picture of Anderson.
 The two men, who are buck naked and very hairy, start wrestling on the hotel bed and then chase each other out of the room and into a convention hall full of brokers where they continue to wrestle.
-It’s all very Jackass, very real and very funny.
+It’s all very Jackass, irresistibly hilarious and real.

 There are moments bound to make you feel uneasy, particularly the anti-Semitic ingredients.
-But they serve to show you what ignorance does to a person.
-Sacha Baron Cohen exposes prejudice the way Mel Brooks used to do… and it’s nice.
+But they serve to show us the danger of ignorance, which remains eternally relevant.
+Sacha Baron Cohen exposes prejudice the way Mel Brooks used to do.
+It’s nice, as Borat would say.

 Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan 2006-U.S. 82 min.
 Color.
 Produced by Sacha Baron Cohen, Jay Roach.
 Directed by Larry Charles.
 Screenplay: Sacha Baron Cohen, Anthony Hines, Peter Baynham, Dan Mazer.
 Cast: Sacha Baron Cohen (Borat Sagdiyev), Ken Davitian (Azamat Bagatov), Pamela Anderson.